samuel-nelson/smiling-aspen/src/pages/index.md

     title: No BS Pricing
     subtitle: >-
       We are as transparent as possible.
 Please reach out if you have any questions.
 Services can be substituted for others.
+No contracts.
     background: gray
     pricing_plans:
       - title: Basic